Using the Rackspace network effectively

 Finding the Rackspace IP address

-You can find all of the IP addresses for a new server, load balancer or database by clicking on it and viewing its Details.
+You can find all of the IP addresses for a new server, load balancer, or database in the Cloud Control Panel by clicking on it and viewing its details.

-Here’s an example of a Server Details page:
+The following image shows an example Server Details page:

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License